Hi |

 Boteh - The original version of paisley, this motif is thought to represent the forms of pine cones, cypress trees or the flame of Zoroaster.
 Boteh is a very popular motif in many types of traditional Oriental rugs.

-Burn Test - The material content of a rug can be tested by burning a small tuft of the fiber.
+Burn Test - The material content of a rug can be tested by burning a small tuft of the fibre.
 Cotton has a vegetable smell when burned, while wool and silk will smell like burning hair.

 Chenille - Fabric with a deep luxurious pile that i s often used in rugs.

 Cross-woven - Cross-woven rugs are made on the Wilton loom.
 This technique incorporates fringes into the rug rather than requiring them to be sewn on afterwards.
-Cross-weaving is done from side to side, rather than top to bottom, which allows the use of more colors in addition to delicate details and an elegant abrash look.
+Cross-weaving is done from side to side, rather than top to bottom, which allows the use of more colours in addition to delicate details and an elegant abrash look.

 Cut Pile - Cut-pile is a smooth finish created by cutting off the tops of the wool loops.
 The cut loops are then twisted to make tufts of yarn that stand erect, creating a soft even surface.
 Also known as 'velour' or 'velvet' pile.